tarasrng/aws-sso-credentials-fetcher/README.md

 Default profile is used

-Currently pushing Auth button automatically is implemented for Chrome browser only
+Currently, clicking on Auth button automatically is implemented for Chrome browser only

 #### Preconditions: